skrattaren/apf.rst/apf.rst

         For prosimian fun, you can bugger a lemur
-        To bolster your name as a pervert and schemer The lemurs cry "`Frink!`_" as a coy mating call But the hedgehog can never be buggered at all.
+        To bolster your name as a pervert and schemer The lemurs cry *Frink!* as a coy mating call But the hedgehog can never be buggered at all.

 Finally, we come to the old drinking song mentioned in the annotation for p.
-99/82 of "`Eric_: 'The Ball of Kerrymuir'.
-This song can, coincidentally enough, also be found in Michael Green's "`Why Was He Born So Beautiful and Other Rugby Songs`_".
+99/82 of "`Eric`_": 'The Ball of Kerrymuir'.
+This song can, coincidentally enough, also be found in Michael Green's **Why Was He Born So Beautiful and Other Rugby Songs**.
 That version appears to have the dirty words replaced by rows of asterisks – a rather useless form of editorial restraint, since in this particular case it means the song now contains more asterisks than normal alphabetic characters.
 Enter alt.fan.pratchett correspondent Tony